Pre-payment Meter Money Matters

 Project duration: March 2016 to March 2017

-Bristol has significantly more households on pre-payment metres than the national average (21% compared to 16%).
-Although a pre-payment metre is not in itself an indicator of fuel poverty or fuel debt, many of those using them suffer from overlapping problems surrounding financial capability and affordable warmth.
-Additionally, those using pre-payment metres frequently pay more for their fuel than people paying by quarterly bill or direct debit.
+Bristol has significantly more households on pre-payment meters than the national average (21% compared to 16%).
+Although a pre-payment meter is not in itself an indicator of fuel poverty or fuel debt, many of those using them suffer from overlapping problems surrounding financial capability and affordable warmth.
+Additionally, those using pre-payment meters frequently pay more for their fuel than people paying by quarterly bill or direct debit.

-The partnership aims to tackle complex issues connected with pre-payment metres including debt, financial capability, home repairs and energy efficiency by offering a streamlined support service that deals with problems comprehensively.
+The partnership aims to tackle complex issues connected with pre-payment meters including debt, financial capability, home repairs and energy efficiency by offering a streamlined support service that deals with problems comprehensively.